 Logical data models are created in the LDM Modeler (see Data Modeling in GoodData).

-Data can be loaded into a project from virtually any well-organized data source via ETL processes.
-These processes can be created to Extract source data from a variety of formats, including flat file, database, and JSON via API, Transform it as needed to clean, combine, and streamline the inputs, and Load it into the designated project.
+Data can be loaded into a workspace from virtually any well-organized data source via ETL processes.
+These processes can be created to Extract source data from a variety of formats, including flat file, database, and JSON via API, Transform it as needed to clean, combine, and streamline the inputs, and Load it into the designated workspace.
 For more information, see Data Preparation and Distribution.

 You can monitor deployed ETL processes through the Data Integration Console.
 See Data Integration Console Reference.

-Most users interact with the datastore through the GoodData Portal, a web application that enables users to view or modify projects that have been created for them.
+Most users interact with the datastore through the GoodData Portal, a web application that enables users to view or modify the workspace that have been created for them.
 See GoodData Portal.

 Access to the GoodData Portal features is governed by the role assigned to each user.
 For details, see User Roles.

-Queries for data from the datastore are passed through the Extensible Analytics Engine for high-performance and scalable retrieval of project assets.
+Queries for data from the datastore are passed through the Extensible Analytics Engine for high-performance and scalable retrieval of workspace assets.
 These queries are created by a request from the Portal or by a user entry in MAQL, a proprietary querying language.
-See Analytical Querying Processing.
+See MAQL - Analytical Query Language.

 For information about GoodData platform security, see Platform Security and Compliance.